ryanDing26/CSE15L-Files-WI23/lab2/lab2.md

 ### Usages
 #### Sample 1: /add-message?s=Ryan
 ![Image](./images/sample1.JPG)
 What this did is that it added my name, Ryan, to the array of messages present within the code.
 First and foremost, the server was booted up with port 4000 on the local host.
+(REVISION) A port is used to communicate between a web server, the browser, and the client, the Java files that run the web server.
+In giving it a unique number, this allows for the communication to occur by helping the network reach a particular endpoint.
 In the handler class, the getPath method was invoked on the URI `url` object, checking that the path was simply "/", meaning that no query was made.
 In our case, the path was more than the "/", so the else part of the if-else statement executed.
 It then checked if the path contained "/add-message", as it was needed to specify that a certain string was to be added to the display.
 It also needed to check for the query string, and split the two halves of the "s=Ryan" url by its delimiter "=" (Note: getQuery takes into account the url right after the question mark symbol).
 Whatever was after the equals sign was the string assigned to the string array words (which is shown as parameters[1] in the code), and the size integer variable was incremented by one to indicate that another string was added to the list of words, being displayed on the screen in the process as the contents of the array were returned to the function and printed on the local host screen.
 #### Sample 2: /add-message?s=1234
 ![Image](./images/sample2.JPG)
 While appearing to be an integer instead of a string value, it actually reads the number 1234 as the string literal, "1234", into the words string array and went through quite literally the exact same process as the first sample.
 In a way, adding any message to the words array will change the size variable by incrementing it by one, the words array (by adding a new non-null element to it), and the printedWords variable (based off the contents of the words array).